Skip to main contentAccessibility Statement

 • eat a healthy balanced diet and limit sugary foods and drinks to mealtimes only

-• using dental floss or interdental brushes is recommended from 12 years of age
+• use dental floss or interdental brushes from recommended 12 years of age if there are signs of gum disease

 If you have dentures (false teeth):